Concrete Buildings Made with Air & Water

 An inflatable concrete building sounds a bit ludicrous – until you see the seemingly-magical construction of a Concrete Canvas shelter.
-Concrete Canvas, a UK company, has created shelters that combine a less durable material – canvas – with one of the most durable materials of all – concrete.
+Concrete Canvas, a UK based company, has created unique shelters that combine a less durable material – canvas – with one of the most durable materials of all – concrete.

-The canvas is impregnated with concrete but remains flexible as the shelter is deployed to its location.
+The canvas is impregnated with concrete, but remains flexible as the shelter is deployed to its location.
 Once there, the shelter is unfolded and inflated with a fan.
 The fully-inflated building is sprayed with water to activate and harden the concrete hiding within the fibers of the canvas.

 Within 12 to 24 hours, the structure is cured and ready to use.
 After the concrete hardens, it is resistant to fire, water and the elements.
 In a dangerous location, such as a war zone, the structure can be surrounded and covered with dirt to further protect it and its inhabitants from harm.
 With or without extra fortification, the buildings can be expected to last for around ten years.

 Although the obvious application for a rapidly-deployable, super-tough structure like this would be for military operations, there are hundreds of other cases in which a Concrete Canvas building could be incredibly useful.
 Disaster relief operations could quickly create temporary homes for displaced families after a disaster with little more than delivery equipment, a fan and a water hose.